5 Tips for Getting Your High School Student College Ready

 2. Consider a college preparatory school.
 Preparatory schools like the Landon School are a great way to get your high school child ready for college.
 Individualized learning plans and a low student to teacher ratio are two major benefits of sending your child to a prep school.
 Not only that, but the friends and contacts your student makes while attending schools like Landon are likely to benefit them well into their professional life.

 3. Encourage your child to perform well academically.
 The grades that your child earns during their junior and senior years of high school will play a major role in the college admissions process.
 Encourage them to take college-prep or advanced placement courses if available.
-Additionally, help them prepare as much as possible for standardized tests such as the SAT or ACT.
+Additionally, help them prepare as much as possible with exam prep for standardized tests such as the SAT or ACT.
 Their scores on these exams may play a critical role in their admission to college.
 Reach out to TFTH as another resource for assistance.

 4. Choose the right college.
 Choosing the right college is a very personal decision.
 In addition to considering their career goals, your child will also need to assess their individual strengths and weaknesses.
 Here are some important questions to ask your child as you help them navigate this process: